coingate/easydigitaldownloads-plugin/README.md

 Accept Bitcoin and 50+ Cryptocurrencies on your Easy Digital Downloads store.

 Read the plugin installation instructions below to get started with CoinGate Cryptocurrency payment gateway on your shop.
-Accept Bitcoin, Litecoin, Ethereum and other coins hassle-free - and receive settlements in Bitcoin or in Euros to your bank.
+Accept Bitcoin, Litecoin, Ethereum and other coins hassle-free - and receive settlements in Cryptocurrencies or in Euros or USD to your bank.

 ## Install